acsauk/CV/README.md

 #### Attention to detail

-- Feedback from other students on my Makers Academy cohort highlighted my attention to detail while pairing, in particular identifying syntax errors and providing alternative approaches to code structure
+- Feedback from other students on my Makers Academy cohort highlighted my attention to detail while pair programming, in particular identifying syntax errors and providing alternative approaches to code structure

 - During my time at EY I was responsible for submitting visa applications and tax filing information on behalf of EY employees which also instilled in me the importance of ensuring extremely high attention to detail